Kernix13/javascript-cheat-sheet/practical-examples.md

 # Real life examples

+1. Business client/cuustomer contact information and other pertinent data stored as objects
+1. Inventory and supply chain records in objects and arrays
+1. Examples for email subscriptions or user profile areas with personl greetings, messages, etc.
+1. Examples for personal hobbies and interests such as music CD/song collections, supplies needed for painting, steps for performing complex tasks, music theory tables, etc.

 Think of 1) actual (small) business applications, 2) common hobbies people have, 2a) ARTISTIC: an artistic application (guitar chord namer app, writer grammar checker, etc), 2b) AMATUER SCIENTIFIC: an astronomy app, botany app, archeology app, geology app

 1. `push()` with `shift()`